 Q: What in your opinion makes a great restaurant and for growing restaurant businesses what can help them become great?

 Service doesn’t cost money.
 Have you trained your people to just being nice people and educated and intelligent about their product and what they are doing?
-That part is universal whether you are selling a five-dollar hamburger or five-hundred-dollar meal and that’s the part I think is going to help separate chains and brands who want to grow is your ability to react and respond to the market, to make sure that your product is meeting demand and if it isn’t you have to change plans.
+That part is universal whether you are selling a five-dollar hamburger or five-hundred-dollar meal and that’s the part I think is going to help separate chains and brands who want to grow is your ability to react and respond to the market, to make sure that your product is meeting demand, and if it isn’t you have to change plans.
 The developments in last few years of digital applications to monitor and audit restaurants in particular, can facilitate easy evaluation using audit checklists and other restaurant based auditing software that can help maintain or address the lack of operational consistency of a unit or a chain to evaluate where and what areas they need to improve and change to bring about the desired level of consistency.

 Q: Your consultancy also offers marketing services and brand management.
 Any comments on the changing landscape of the hospitality industry in this e-commerce and internet era?

 JS: Make sure that your customer experience follows the marketing that you have been presenting.
 You are under a level of scrutiny because if someone has a bad experience and they put it on the internet, the impact can be amplified quite easily.
 Millions of people could see that information and judge their potential willingness to go to your restaurant based on others’ experiences.
 Managing brand perception becomes much more of a challenge for companies now.
 Brand reputation is a mountain that used to be like the foothills of some of the problems that brands would deal with and now it’s one of the most paramount things within brand communication.